iamianmullins/autopi/Documentation/IanMullins_20034981_proposal_template.md

 -- Road traffic accident detector/reporter
 A sensor based device using Raspberry Pi 3b+ SBC.
 Intended use is for the automotive domain.
 The device should be powered via usb through the vehicle power outlet.
-The device will sense and provide enrinonmental data such as vehicle/device orientation using the Raspberry Pi sense hat.
+The device will sense and provide enrinonmental data such as vehicle/device acceleration using the Raspberry Pi sense hat.
 This data will be sent to an IOT platform via HTTP protocol.
-If the data meets certain criteria such as a substantial change in the device orientation in a short period of time eg the vehicle is upside down or pushed/shunted someone will be notified there may have been a road traffic accident and prompted to check up on the vehicle owner/driver.
+If the data meets certain criteria such as a substantial change in the device acceleration in a short period of time eg the vehicle is pushed/shunted/collides with something.
+Someone will be notified there may have been a road traffic accident and prompted to check up on the vehicle owner/driver.

 ## Tools, Technologies and Equipment
 Hardware: